viralemergence/vcds/README.md

   - updated to 5 sections to provide sample tested, diagnostic, number tested and number positive
   - also added a section to include results of transmission to a naive animal, including animal species, number of vectors fed on the animal and number positive, and number of recipient animals tested and positive
 - for many of the sections, added dropdown lists for users to pick from

-## Repository guide

-### How to use the data standard:

-We suggest attaching a formatted raw dataset to your publications as a supplementary file / table.
-A blank template is available in this repository in .xlsx format.
-If you share your data using the COMET template, you can also [send it to us](egallich@colostate.edu) directly for inclusion in the (currently under construction) COMET database.

-### How to cite:

-Please cite the  manuscript as: VY Wu, B Chen, R Christofferson, G Ebel, AC Fagre, E Gallichotte, AR Sweeny, CJ Carlson, SJ Ryan.
-(2022) A minimum data standard for vector competence experiments. _Scientific Data_ DOI: 10.1038/s41597-022-01741-4